Dr Kathleen O'Reilly

 I am an Associate Editor for BMC Infectious Diseases.
 For my own Publications please see my regularly updated Google Scholar profile.
 I have highlighted several recent publications at the bottom of this page.

 I regularly supervise MSc and MPH students, and have recently co-authored a paper with 2 previous MPH students.
 Please get in contact if you would like to collaborate.
 Getting everyone interested in science is very important to me and I regularly visit schools as part of the Inspire Initiative.
 Additionally, this year I will be a mentor of the Young Scientists Programme.

 I am a co-organiser for Modelling and the Dynamics of Infectious Diseases, that is part of the Distance Learning MSc in Epidemiology at the LSHTM.
 I have been awarded a Teaching Research Award to engage with past and current students on how they went about learning mathematical modelling of infectious diseases.
 More information can be found here.

 I also teach occassionally on several other courses within LSHTM, including the modelling courses run over the summer.

 At the LSHTM I am involved with several projects:

 - Understanding the future trajectory of the Zika virus epidemic and strategies to prevent transmission (as part of the ZikaPLAN and ZikaAlliance consortia, with Oliver Brady and Laith Yakob)

-- Development of suitable scale-up strategies for Wolbachia use in high transmission settings (BMGF funded, led by Oliver Brady)
+- Development of suitable scale-up strategies for Wolbachia use in high transmission settings applied to Dengue (BMGF funded, led by Oliver Brady)

-- Further understanding the dynamics of elimination of poliomyelitis and measles (primary supervisor of MRC funded student Grace Macklin.
+- Vaccination Strategies for diseases and the end-stage of elimination: application to poliomyelitis and measles (primary supervisor of MRC funded student Grace Macklin.